The Perfect Oatmeal Raisin Cookies

 Instructions

 • *Start by measuring your raisins into a medium heat-proof bowl.
-Boil enough water to cover them and pour the water over the raisins and let soak for 5 minutes.
+Boil enough water to cover them and pour the water over the raisins, let soak for 5 minutes.
 Set a timer.

 The Perfect Oatmeal Raisin Cookie

-• While the raisins are soaking, toast your walnuts.
+• While the raisins are soaking, toast your walnuts if you like.
 Let cool.

 The Perfect Oatmeal Raisin Cookie